geleto/cascador-ai/README.md

 *   **`usage`**: A promise that resolves to the final token usage.
 *   **`response`**: A promise that resolves to the raw response object, which contains:
     *   **`messages`**: An array of the new messages from the current turn (the user prompt message and the assistant's reply).
     *   **`messageHistory`**: The complete, updated message history, ready to be passed to the next conversational turn.
-It excludes static messages from the renderer's configuration.
+It excludes static messages from the component's configuration.

 **Callbacks for Fine-Grained Control:**
-You can provide callbacks in the renderer's configuration to handle events as they happen.
+You can provide callbacks in the component's configuration to handle events as they happen.
 *   **`onFinish`**: Called when the stream is complete, containing the final `text`, `usage`, and `response` (with `messages` and `messageHistory`).
 *   **`onError`**: Called if an error occurs during streaming.
 *   **`onChunk`**: Called for each individual chunk processed in the stream.